Ukraine Iziaslavskyi Rayon 2019

 22. At the end of 2014, amendments to the Budget Code were introduced to implement the reform of intergovernmental fiscal relations in light of new models of financial provision.
 The responsibilities of local governments – primarily relating to education, healthcare and social welfare were changed to reflect amalgamation process at the lowest level.
 A supplementary range of fiscal reforms was also introduced to enlarge the own revenue base of local governments.
 In addition, the changes to the Budget Code enabled broadening of the ability of type of local governments to borrow and incur debt.
 Most importantly, the local government transfer system was changed to accommodate the new functional mix and the tax code modifications.
 Amalgamation of over 10,000 small settlements (called hromadas) into larger town-like communities was prescribed by the 2015 Law on Voluntary Amalgamation of Territorial Communities.
 As of the end of 2018, 806 new entities (ATC) were established covering nearly 40 percent of Ukraine’s rural population(i.e., over 8 million people).

 23. This PEFA assessment creates a baseline for the rayon.
-There has been no previous assessmentat this level1.
+There has been no previous assessment at this level.